 US-style class actions are not available in Japan.
 However, a "qualified consumer organisation" (a consumer organisation certified by the Prime Minister) may bring an action, under the Consumer Contract Act, Law No. 61 of 2000, demanding injunctive relief against business operators who are either soliciting or are likely to solicit consumers to contract in an improper manner or to contract with improper terms, as provided in the law.
-Further, a new law, entitled the Act for Special Measures with respect to Civil Proceedings to Collectively Restore Damages to Assets of Consumers, Law No. 96 of 2013 (the Collective Claims Act), has been in force since October 2016, which provides quasi-class actions for certain categories of claims on behalf of consumers.
-Under the Collective Claims Act, a qualified consumer organisation with additional certification from the Prime Minister (a "specified qualified consumer organisation") may bring a damages claim in relation to consumer contracts against business operators for recovery of losses incurred by consumers, with respect to specific claims, including a claim for damages owing to breach of contract, warranty against defects or arising out of tort.
+Further, a new law, entitled the Act for Special Measures with respect to Civil Proceedings to Collectively Restore Damages to Assets of Consumers, Law No. 96 of 2013 (the Collective Claims Act), which will be implemented in October 2016, provides quasi-class actions for certain categories of claims on behalf of consumers.
+Upon the implementation of the Collective Claims Act, a qualified consumer organisation with additional certification from the Prime Minister (a "specified qualified consumer organisation") may bring a damages claim in relation to consumer contracts against business operators for recovery of losses incurred by consumers, with respect to specific claims, including a claim for damages due to breach of contract, warranty against defects or arising out of tort.
 However, damage to property other than the subject matter of the consumer contract, lost profits, personal injury, and pain and suffering are excluded from the scope of the claim that can be brought under the Collective Claims Act.
-The proceedings under the Collective Claims Act are classified as "opt-in"-type proceedings, as opposed to the "opt-out"-type proceedings of US class actions.
+The proceedings under the Collective Claims Act are classified as "optim"-type proceedings, as opposed to the "opt-out"-type proceedings of US class actions